Do you need a quick fix to help your uterus shrink after birth?

 I remember when I packed my hospital bag with my clothes for leaving the hospital, I packed a pair of my pre-pregnancy jeans and I also had my maternity jeans which I had worn to the hospital.

-Needless to say, I didn’t fit into either.
+Needless to say, I didn’t fit into either simply because my uterus had not yet shrunk back after pregnancy.
 Why did no one explain this to me?

 Your uterus postpartum is going to be very different in size initially to what it was before you got pregnant.

-I get that for the odd few women the snapback does come into effect but let’s be real for a moment because that is not the case for everyone.
+I understand that for the odd few women the snapback does come into effect straight away but let’s be real for a moment because that is not the case for everyone.

-Even more so if it is your second, third, fourth, fifth baby etc because your body simply cannot bounce back that quickly.
+Even more so if this is your second, third, fourth, fifth baby, etc because your body simply cannot bounce back that quickly.

 It takes time for your uterus to shrink back after birth.